 What is the best shutter speed

-For more than 13 years of passion for landscape photography, I got a lot of experience.
-I show examples of base shutter speeds that can be used for different scenes.
+For more than 13 years I have gained a lot of experience in landscape photography.
+I show examples of basic shutter speeds that can be used for different scenes.

-Usually, you need a tripod, a cable release, and ND lens filters.
-You can open the camera shutter from 30 seconds to several minutes to achieve blurry soft waves that make the photo more creative and unique.
-You may need to use an ND filter on the lens.
-Keep your low ISO, experiment and take an amazing pic!
+Usually, you need a tripod, cable release and ND lens filters.
+You can open the camera shutter for 30 seconds to a few minutes to get blurred soft waves that make your photography more creative and unique.
+You may have to use the ND filter on your lens.
+Keep the ISO setting low, experiment and take amazing photos!

-I can give you one last tip.
-Experiment with long and slow shutter speed.
-Shoot the same landscape with different shutter speeds.
-Then, at home, during post-processing, you select the best shot.
-This is normal, as the shutter speed creates mood and emotions.
+I can give you one last piece of advice.
+Experiment with long and slow shutter speeds.
+Shoot the same scenery at different shutter speeds.
+Then at home, during post-processing, you choose the best shot.
+This is normal, as the shutter speed creates moods and emotions.

 Shutter Speed Chart | Seascape Exposure

-It is hard to pinpoint the shutter speed range for the landscapes.
-There are different lighting conditions each time and camera settings will be different.
+It is difficult to determine the exact range of shutter speed for landscapes.
+The lighting conditions and camera settings will vary each time.

-Blurring water is a cool effect that can be effectively put to use where water is moving.
-Neutral Density filters are your tools for blurring waterfalls, waves and other motion.
-I typically use an 8-10 stop ND to get the exposure length I need for blurring.
+Water washout is a cool effect that can be used effectively when water is moving.
+Neutral Density Filters are your tools for blurring waterfalls, waves and other movements.
+I usually use 8-10 ND steps to get the length of exposure needed to blur.

-You can also shoot multiple exposures and blend them together in post, but that is a lot more work on the back end.
+You can also shoot multiple exposures and mix them together in a post, but that’s much more work on the side.

-No list is definitive and you may have some other suggestions for what these shutter speeds are best used to photograph.
+No list is definitive, and you may have some other suggestions as to which shutter speeds are best for taking pictures.
 If so, let us know in the comments!